z0re/tweets/README.md

 $ git clone https://github.com/liruqi/get_tweets.git
 $ cd get_tweets
 ```
-Then you need to get your Twitter API Credentials by creating a new app at apps.twitter.com.
-Enter the appropriate API keys in lines 11-15 of get_tweets.py.
+You may need to get your Twitter API Credentials by creating a new app at apps.twitter.com.
+Enter the appropriate API keys in config.py.

 Then you can run the script by entering one username at the command line: